5 things you need to know about GDPR before it's too late

 How Services in the Cloud Storage Can Help

 Because brands that provide services to millions of people around the world are obligated to uphold the laws of the countries where they do business, it behooves organizations that also do business in those countries to work together.
 And whether you're a multi-national corporation, or a small web-based business that reaches customers in the EU, by choosing cloud services provided by a global partner who is committed to adhering to the GDPR, you can work your way toward GDPR compliance without ever lifting a finger.

-For instance, Microsoft Office 365 includes measures that comply with the GDPR's data protection policy guidelines, as well as its security threat protection mandate.
-And because Office 365 is cloud-based, it allows you to passively stay up-to-date and gives your organization more time to focus on the "bigger picture" implications of the GDPR
+For instance, Microsoft's Office 365 includes measures that comply with the GDPR's data protection policy guidelines, as well as its security threat protection mandate.
+And because Office 365 is cloud based, it allows you to passively stay up to date – and gives your organization more time to focus on the "bigger picture" implications of the GDPR.

 Because the GDPR hasn't been enacted yet, it's difficult to know which organizations, cloud or otherwise, will be compliant at its launch.
 However, in order to find the tools your organizations need to solidify its own compliance you'll need to seek out companies now that have pledged compliance.

-Learn how Office 365 prioritizes security and compliance in our free eBook, "Meet evolving eDiscovery challenges in a cloud-first world."
+Learn how Office 365 prioritizes security and compliance in our free eBook

 Get started with Office 365

 It’s the Office you know, plus the tools to help you work better together, so you can get more done—anytime, anywhere.Buy now